-Students who are admitted to a semester, but wish to start in a future term can request an admission deferral through the MyASU page.
-Please contact the advisor if you wish to request a deferral to a future semester.
+Students who are admitted to a semester but wish to start in a future term can request an admission deferral through the MyASU page.
+Please contact the advisor to request a deferral to a future semester.
+One program change, which includes an admission deferral, is allowed.